VENUE: AKKA Project Dubai, Al Quoz 1, Dubai

 Working with different mediums and styles, the artists explore and express the diversity and convey their stories, emphasizing their experiences and inspirations behind their works.

-Margaret Ngigi, is a keen emerging photographer and filmmaker from Kenya, captivated by women and their role as women, daughters, and wives in her environment; by taking those shoots Margaret makes an image of herself and tries to bring these issues affecting women to the limelight.
+Women have been and continue to be the centre of most of her projects and by taking those images she makes an image of herself and tries to bring these issues affecting women to the limelight.

 Arogunmati Omoyeni was born in Iyin-Ekiti, Nigeria, and currently lives and works in Lagos, Nigeria.